DanielaBerlin/DanielaBerlin/README.md

 ### Hi, my name is Daniela 👋🏽

-- 💻 Participant of a Web Development Bootcamp at Ironhack in Berlin.
+- 💻 Graduated from a Web Development Bootcamp at Ironhack in Berlin.
 - 🤓 I’m learning HTML, CSS, JavaScript, React.js, and Node.js.

 <!--